Austin Business Woman Redesign

 A/B Testing:

-A: The CTA lives in the top right hand corner next to the login button.
+• Option A: Small CTA in the top right corner, next to the login

-We decided to change the business onboarding button from “Become a Member” to “List your Business.”
+Clarifying Onboarding Language We updated the business onboarding button from “Become a Member” to “List Your Business” to reduce confusion and better reflect the action for new vendors.

 • Filtering options: